- Personal Injury

 Keep copies of all your medical records, insurance letters and treatment plans.
 Take photographs and videos of your car accident and injuries to use as evidence for your case later.
 Write down the name of the Uber/Lyft driver and the vehicle’s license plate numbers.
 If you were a rider, take a screenshot of the ride receipt and report the accident through the rideshare app.

 Call the police if you were in a serious rideshare accident that caused injuries or expensive property damage.
-Then, contact an attorney.
+Then, contact a car accident attorney.
 Going about your claim alone could expose you to errors many claimants make, such as accepting a lowball settlement offer for serious injuries.
 Consulting with a Peoria Uber and Lyft accident attorney can give you advice you can trust about the insurance process.

 A Peoria personal injury lawyer can help you identify the appropriate liable party during your Uber or Lyft accident claim.
 You may have grounds to file a case with the rideshare company’s insurance provider, or else you may file with the individual driver’s insurer or your provider instead.
 Uber or Lyft might be directly liable if the company made a mistake such as failing to check a driver’s background.
 The company will not be vicariously liable for its drivers, however, since they are independent contractors.
 Instead, a rideshare driver’s mistake could lead to liability on the individual for an accident that injures a rider, third-party driver, bicyclist or pedestrian.